elegantmush/objectcounter/README.md

 ## What's going on?

-The code to count created objects comprises an aspect ( `com.elegantmush.objectcounter.aspect.CounterAspect` ) and a singleton enum ( `com.elegantmush.objectcounter.ObjectRegistry` ).
+The code to count created objects comprises an aspect, `com.elegantmush.objectcounter.aspect.CounterAspect` and a singleton enum, `com.elegantmush.objectcounter.ObjectRegistry`.
 The aspect captures all _initial_ calls to a constructor - i.e. it ignores implicit calls to super() and constructors called via this() chaining.
-The enum uses a ConcurrentMap to store fully qualified class names and associated counts.
+The enum uses a `java.util.concurrent.ConcurrentMap<String, Integer>` to store fully qualified classnames and associated counts.

----

 ## What's next?